 Daemen College hires mental health professionals to provide one-on-one individual psychotherapy services.
 Students may participate in up to fifteen psychotherapy sessions per academic year, and these services are free and confidential.
-All counselors schedule appointments right on campus for your convenience, and some offer evening and weekend appointments.
+All counselors schedule appointments right on campus for your convenience.

 Unfortunately, we are not able to provide emergency walk-in appointments at this time.
 See the “What do I do in an emergency?” question for guidance in handling a crisis/emergency situation.

 All counseling sessions are free of charge for registered Daemen students.
 Students are permitted up to 15 sessions per academic year.

 All appointments are held in the Counseling Center, located in the CHIP Center in Wick.